-Ensure this path does not include:
+Ensure this path does not include any of the following:

 - \armlib

 - \cpplib

-- any trailing slashes (\) at the end.
+- any trailing slashes $(\)$ at the end.
 These are added by the linker automatically.

 Use --verbose or --info libraries to display where the linker is attempting to locate the libraries.